GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex3_quality_filtering.md

 Whether a library is 'poor' quality or not can be a bit subjective.
 These are some aspects of the library that you should be looking for when evaluating `FastQC`:

-1. Does the sequencing lenth match what you ordered from the facility?
+1. Does the sequencing length match what you ordered from the facility?
 1. If the sequences are shorter than expected, is adapter read-through a concern?
 1. What does the sequence quality look like along the length of the run?
 Are there any expected/unexpected regions of quality degradation?